onflow/flow/docs/content/unity-sdk/index.md

 The Flow SDK is compatible with Unity version 2021.3 or higher.

-Supported Platforms: Windows, OSX, Linux, Android
+Supported Platforms: Windows, OSX, Android